 - then select from: Left/Right or Top/Bottom or Split Screen or Before Only

-2. How to use before after toolbar
+2. How to use Lightroom before after toolbar to open different views

-- Click on the triangle next to the button to open up the different before and after view options.
+- Click on the triangle next to the button to open up different before and after view options.

-3. How to use Lightroom before after shortcuts
+3. How to use Lightroom before after shortcuts to change views

 How to show before and after in Lightroom – a demo

-Toolbar: See image below
+Toolbar: See toolbar icon in the image below

-SHIFT Y – toggles between side by side view and split screen view
+SHIFT Y – toggles between side by side view and split screen view of the whole image

-Toolbar: See image below
+Toolbar: See toolbar icon in the image below

-Shortcut: ALT or OPTION Y
+Lightroom shortcut: ALT or OPTION Y

-SHIFT Y – toggles between above and below view and split screen view
+SHIFT Y – toggles between above and below view and split screen view of the whole image

-Y – change to left/right
+Y – changes to left/right

-Switch between original (before) and edited (after)
+How to switch between original image (before) and edited image (after)